Juncker objects to Catalan independence

 EU Spain: Juncker does not want Catalonian independence

-European Commission President Jean-Claude Juncker has said he does not back Catalonian independence, fearing others may follow in its footsteps.
+European Commission President Jean-Claude Juncker has said he does not back Catalan independence, fearing others may follow the same path.

 Mr Juncker, speaking at a students forum in Luxembourg, warned it could result in a region too complicated for the European Union (EU) to govern.